samsta/BatteryController/README.md

 4. Periodically broadcast battery state messages
    - Compare received messages from inverter of battery status to actual status & warn/shutdown if they differ too much?

+Rough structure and description of key blocks:

+## Monitor

+- receives decoded CAN messages from the Battery
+- retains measurement and identity data and exposes methods to query the data
+- determines current limits and exposes methods to query them
+- determines whether it is safe to operate the contactor
+   - it uses a reference to a contactor instance to do that

+## Contactor

+- is told (by Monitor) whether it is safe to be operated
+- is requested to open or close by Inverter
+   - however, the request is only actioned when safe to operate
+- exposes a method to query whether it is actually opened

+## Inverter (SunnyBoyStorage)

+- periodically queries measurement and limit data from Monitor, and the contactor state and sends it out to CAN
+   - it uses a reference to a Timer instance to register its periodic callback
+   - it uses a reference to a Monitor instance to query the data from
+   - it uses a reference to a Contactor instance to query its state
+   - it uses a reference to a FrameSink to send the CAN messages
+- responds with identity data as queried from Monitor when a handshake is received
+   - it uses a reference to a FrameSink to send the CAN messages
+- closes and opens the inverter in response to messages received
+   - it uses a reference to a Contactor instance to open and close the contactor

+Auxiliary blocks:

+## FrameAggregator

+- assembles the diagnostic message groups received from the battery into complete messages

+## GroupPoller

+- polls the diagnostic message groups from the battery

+And a few more bits and bobs that need to be extracted from the horrible testcan.cpp and turned into proper classes with defined responsibilities.